 - Helping Bad Breath – Gargling with it can kill odour causing bacteria.

 - Controlling Blood Sugar – Several studies of people with type 2 diabetes have shown that blood sugar levels are reduced by the anti-glycaemic effect of apple cider vinegar.
-Usually your doctor will recommend that you take one teaspoon of vinegar diluted with water three times a day.
+Usually your doctor will recommend that you take one teaspoon diluted with water three times a day.

 - Helping Heart Health – Apple cider vinegar can reduce blood pressure as well as lower LDL levels and increase HDL levels.